farvardin/kalimba.sh/README.md

 # kalimba.sh

-The Kalimba is a musical instrument in the lamellophone familly, it makes sounds from vibrating plates fixed on a wooden box.
+The Kalimba is a musical instrument in the lamellophone family, it makes sounds from vibrating plates fixed on a wooden box.

 ![](kalimba.jpg)